lizmat/articles/quicker-to-assume.md

 ## RakuAST

-Fastforward to today: there is now an alternative way of building code to be executed: [`RakuAST`](https://docs.raku.org/type/RakuAST).
+Fastforward to today.
+There is now an alternative way of building code that is to be executed: [`RakuAST`](https://docs.raku.org/type/RakuAST).

 The [RakuAST project](https://news.perlfoundation.org/post/gp_rakuast) was started by *Jonathan Worthington*.
 From the grant proposal:

 > The goal of RakuAST is to provide an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that is part of the Raku language specification, and thus can be relied upon by the language user.
 Such an AST is a prerequisite for a useful implementation of macros that actually solve practical problems, but also offers further powerful opportunities for the module developer.